JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 : Only recompilation needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

 `com.intellij.database.plan.ExplainPlanProvider.createRawExplainTask(LocalDataSource dataSource, boolean analyze)` abstract method added
-: Should implement this method
+: Should implement this method.

 ### JavaScript Plugin 2023.1